citrontruc/music-api/Readme.md

 ## Description

-A simple API in dotnet to store albums and let you consult these albums.
+A simple API in dotnet to store albums and let you consult these albums in a database.
+We have no delete / put or patch methods for now.

 It stores data in sqllite and uses scalar for documentation.
 Linting is handled with csharpier.

 ## Files & Folders

+- Database contains database context and code to access our database.
 - Endpoints folder defines all the endpoinnts of the application.
 - Models to define the objects we manipulate.
-- Repositories
+- Repositories to implement repository pattern.
-- Utils for helpers
+- Utils for helpers.

 ## Run the api